cauemustafa/cauemustafa/README.md

 - 🌱 I’m currently learning **C** and **Shell**.

-- 💬 Talk to me about **digital permaculture, cloud computing and any of languages or tools bellow**
+- 💬 Talk to me about **digital permaculture, cloud computing and gardening**

 - ⚡ Curious fact **i love collect seeds in nature**